Vynxlabs/ModernBrochure/src/pages/subfolder/hero.md

 hero:
   _bookshop_name: sections/fullImageHero
   content:
-    highlightEybrow: false
+    highlightEybrow: true
-    eyebrow: Very coo business
+    eyebrow: Very cool eyebrow
-    headline: This is me telling you how cool my business is
+    headline: This is my headline about how cool my business is
-    description: This is **even** more text about me telling you how cool my business is
+    description: This is even more text talking about how cool this business is
     buttons:
       - _bookshop_name: generic/button
         url: '#'